Crow Home

 Following the war, Erath County experienced rapid growth and development.
 The arrival of the railroad in 1889 further boosted the economy and facilitated transportation.
 The county continued to thrive on agriculture and ranching, while also diversifying into industries such as oil and gas production.
 Today, Erath County remains a vibrant community, known for its ranching heritage, educational institutions like Tarleton State University, and a strong sense of community spirit.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Erath County, Texas.
+This timeline provides a condensed summary of the historical journey of Erath County, Texas.

 • 1854: Erath County is officially organized and named after George Bernard Erath, a Texas Ranger and surveyor.